LaMitaOne/skia-flowmotion/README.md

 btw its even my first component and... playing with canvas at all... ^^
 just learning by doing, and having fun doing it

-If theres nothing good enough for you, then just make it...you have the tools with delphi and sk4d ^^

 **Delphi GUIs are boring and outdated?**
 **Disproven.**
 few days.
 Done.